thejasvibr/bat_beamshapes/docs/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This package is relatively young, and changing dynamically.
 Things may
 break fairly often if you are installing from the `GitHub repo <https://github.com/thejasvibr/bat_beamshapes>`_ directly.
-A stable release will hopefully be out by the  May-June 2021.
+A stable release will hopefully be out by the  July-August 2021.
 Stay tuned!

 .. toctree::